lowRISC/lowrisc-site/content/docs/minion-v0.4/index.md

 control, VGA-compatible display, and USB-keyboard - bare-metal and from Linux.

 The previous debug infrastructure is still available but optional for the end-user.
-The build environment and pre-built images supprt the same platform as the previous releases, a low-end [Nexys™4 DDR Artix-7 FPGA Board] (http://store.digilentinc.com/nexys-4-ddr-artix-7-fpga-trainer-board-recommended-for-ece-curriculum/).
+The build environment and pre-built images support the same platform as the previous releases, a low-end [Nexys™4 DDR Artix-7 FPGA Board] (http://store.digilentinc.com/nexys-4-ddr-artix-7-fpga-trainer-board-recommended-for-ece-curriculum/).